How AI Is Changing Warehouse Operations: Practical Use Cases Beyond the Hype

 As warehouse complexity increases, traditional automation starts to fall short.
 This is where intelligent systems begin to make a measurable difference, using operational data to predict demand patterns, optimize inventory placement, and improve decision-making.

-This article explores how artificial intelligence is transforming warehouse management systems and the key ways AI is improving modern warehouse operations.
+This article explores how intelligent warehouse technology is changing WMS workflows and the key ways it improves modern warehouse operations.

 What is a Warehouse Management System?